 Violinist Audrey Pride is a native of Cincinnati, Ohio.
 She attended Indiana University’s Jacobs School of Music, and received her bachelor’s degree in violin performance studying with Mark Kaplan.
 She continued on to Northwestern University to complete her master’s degree with Blair Milton, and at the same time, was a member of the Chicago Civic Orchestra.
 She has studied at such summer music festivals as the Aspen Music Festival, the Schleswig-Holstein Music Festival, Maestro Lorin Maazel’s Castleton Music Festival, and the National Repertory Orchestra.
 Audrey is a former member of the Dayton Philharmonic, and also taught violin in their after-school El Sistema-inspired program.
 Currently, Audrey is a full time member of the Knoxville Symphony, and through the KSO, can be seen performing on many stages and in many classrooms throughout Eastern Tennessee.
 She is recently married to her husband Alex, a trumpet player, and they enjoy cooking and exploring the outdoors together!

 In 2020, as part of his response to the COVID-19 outbreak, Domenic helped set up the Philadelphia Musicians Relief Fund as part of AFM Local 77’s efforts to provide for its community of musicians in times of need.
-The Fund has raised over $100,000 and is poised to act as a non-profit entity in perpetuity serving Philadelphia musicians beyond the scope of the current pandemic.
+The Fund has raised over $100,000 and is now fiscally sponsored by CultureWorks of Greater Philadelphia.

 Cellist Schuyler Slack has performed in orchestral, chamber music, and recital settings across the United States, Canada, Europe, and Japan.
 The Alexandria, VA native was appointed to the Richmond Symphony’s Kenneth and Bettie Christopher Perry Foundation Cello Chair in 2016.
 Previously he held the joint position of Artist in Residence at the University of Evansville and Principal Cellist of the Evansville Philharmonic Orchestra.
 He is also a member of the Des Moines Metro Opera Orchestra, Williamsburg Symphony, and is on the music faculty at Randolph-Macon College.
 He performs frequently in the cello sections of major orchestras such as the Cleveland Orchestra and the Baltimore and National Symphonies.
 His primary teachers were Cleveland Orchestra principal cellists Mark Kosower and Stephen Geber at the Cleveland Institute of Music.